If you are new to Amazon self-publishing, you might run into a few problems.

 While I am not a lover of Amazon KDP Select, there are times when it can help in giving a book a little nudge in the right direction.

-But before you rush to enrol, make sure you have a handful of reviews on your book on Amazon.
+But before you rush to enroll in KDP Select, make sure you have a handful of reviews on your book on Amazon.
 Refer to problem 3.

-Enrolling your ebook in KDPS will make it available on Kindle Unlimited.
+Enrolling your ebook in KDPS will make it available on Kindle Unlimited and the Kindle Store.
 This can help in gaining page reads and earning some royalties.
 It could also help in getting a few more precious book reviews.

 You can also use the five days when you can make your ebook free on the Kindle Store.
 This can help your sales ranking a little in the short term.